alexdlaird/amazon-orders/docs/troubleshooting.rst

 Captcha Keep Blocking Automated Login
 -------------------------------------

+While ``amazon-orders`` can auto-solve some Captchas, others are opened so the user can input the solution manually, and still other—like `Amazon's puzzle-based Captchas <https://docs.aws.amazon.com/waf/latest/developerguide/waf-captcha-puzzle-examples.html>`_
+—require JavaScript and can't be solved at all and block ``amazon-orders`` from logging in (see `issue #45 <https://github.com/alexdlaird/amazon-orders/issues/45>`_ for more details).

-While ``amazon-orders`` can auto-solve some Captchas, are opened so the user can manually input the solution.
-However, this is not a solution in environments where you are trying to fully automate login.
-There is no perfect workaround to this, as when and how Captcha challenges are presented is at the discretion of Amazon, but there are at least a few ways you can try to reduce the likelihood you will be presented with Captcha challenges:
+To attempt to fully automate login, you need to minimize how often (if at all) you are presented with Captcha challenges.
+There is no perfect workaround to this, as when and how challenges are presented is at the discretion of Amazon, but there are at least a few ways you can try to reduce the likelihood you will be presented with Captcha challenges:

 - Ensure credentials are correct.
 Too many failed login attempts in a short period of time increases the chances of being given a Captcha challenge.
 Persisting authentication in the config or the environment (see `docs <https://amazon-orders.readthedocs.io/api.html#amazonorders.session.AmazonSession.username>`_)